-The second web-based dialogue of the Telecommunication Development Advisory Group (TDAG) “Results-based Management - Creating BDT for its Purpose (Fit4Purpose): Scaling Up to Deliver Results” took place on May 14, 2020 in the form of video conferencing.
-The participants of the online meeting were opened and welcomed by Dorin Bogdan-Martin, Director of the Telecommunication Development Bureau of the International Telecommunication Union, and Roxanne McElvine Weber, Chairman of the TDAG Bureau.
+The second web-based dialogue of the Telecommunication Development Advisory Group (TDAG) “Results-based Management - Creating BDT for its Purpose (Fit4Purpose): Scaling Up to Deliver Results” took place on May 14, 2020, in the form of videoconferencing.
+The online meeting was opened and the participants of the online meeting were welcomed by Dorin Bogdan-Martin, the Director of the Telecommunication Development Bureau of the International Telecommunication Union, and Roxanne McElvine Weber, the Chairman of the TDAG Bureau.
 The agenda for the web dialogue included:

 - A brief overview of the “results-based management” model;

 - Presentation of thematic priorities;

 - Discussion of the ways to implement the “results-based management” model

 The model of the “Results-Based Management” (RBM) involves the initial definition of goals that are planned to be achieved in the near and long term and structuring based on this activity of the organization.
 This approach avoids over-focusing on current activities (the “activity trap”) and helps create a “development map” that can be used to identify strategic partners.
 Within the framework of the Telecommunication Development Sector, several thematic priorities have been identified, within which the RBM model will be used: